 Continue

-Use the available space for partitioning your disk.
+Use the available space to partition your disk.

 [!!]
 Partition disks